jhnwu3/FranklinDataRepository/README.md

 - <insert contextual info and function here later>

 ODE.cpp - main file
-ODESys.cpp - contains ode system
-sample.cpp - contains N/A atm
-fileIO.cpp - also contains N/A atm
-var.cpp - contains all variables used
+ODESys.cpp - contains ode systems that are tested calc.cpp - contains all calculation functions used and functions needed for rng generation fileIO.cpp - also contains N/A atm var.cpp - contains all necessary global variables used